Updated November 2017

 had a unique hood with a built-in neck gaiter that helped keep us warm up top, but the loose bottom hem with no cinch cord let cold winds rip right up the jacket.
 Elastic cuffs, like those on the The North Face FuseForm Progressor Hoodie

 , also help trap in the warmth.
-Finally, hand warmer pockets are another addition that help keep you warm when your hands start to freeze over.
+Finally, hand warmer pockets are another addition that helps keep you warm when your hands start to freeze over.
 The lining of these pockets also makes a significant difference in whether or not we stayed warm.
 Some, like the Mountain Hardwear Monkey Man Grid II

 , are lined with fleece for extra warmth, while others, like those on the Patagonia R2 Jacket